dfinity/motoko/design/DFX-Interface.md

 prints to the standard output all URLs _directly_ imported by `some/path/input.mo`, one per line.
 Each line outputs the original URL, and optionally a full path if `moc` can resolve the URL, separated by a space.
+If the URL is a local import of actor class, the output appends " class" at the end of the line.
 For example,

     mo:base/List